Toll Rates of Road Tunnels and Lantau Link (Note: Currency in Hong Kong dollar)

 The Aberdeen Tunnel was opened in 1982.
 The toll is $5.

 The Kai Tak Tunnel, opened in 1982, runs beneath the runway of the former Kai Tak Airport linking the central area of Kowloon with Kwun Tong.
 It is free of charge.

 The dual 3-lane 1.6-kilometre long Cheung Tsing tunnel, which is within the Tsing Ma Control Area, forms part of Route 3 and links West Kowloon with Lantau and northwest New Territories.
 It is free of charge.

 The Cross-Harbour Tunnel, opened in 1972.
-Following the expiry of the franchise on August 31, 1999, the tunnel was vest in the Government.
+Following the expiry of the franchise on 31 August 1999, the tunnel was vested in the Government.
 Tolls range from $8 to $30.

 The Discovery Bay Tunnel Link, opened in May 2000, is operated by the Discovery Bay Road Tunnel Company Limited.
 Tolls range from $50 to $250.

 The Eastern Harbour Crossing, opened in 1989.
 Following the expiry of franchise, the tunnel was vested in the Government on 7 August 2016.
 Tolls range from $13 to $75.